-Over the years PACFA grew to embrace more programmes and in 2007, it changed its name to Imbuto Foundation.
-As Chairperson of Imbuto Foundation, Mrs. Kagame oversees several initiatives under health, education, youth and economic empowerment.
+Over the years PACFA grew to embrace more programs and in 2007, it changed its name to Imbuto Foundation.
+As Chairperson of Imbuto Foundation, Mrs. Kagame oversees several initiatives under health, education, youth, and economic empowerment.

 In 2004, Mrs. Jeannette Kagame became the Patron of SOS Children’s Village – Rwanda, hence further advancing the protection of children’s rights, through the mission of this international organization that provides family-based protective foster care for vulnerable children, while also meeting various health and socio-economic needs of communities.

 Mrs. Jeannette Kagame, a Paul Harris Fellow, became an honorary member of the Rotary Club of Kigali-Virunga in 2004.
-Her philanthropic work through the Rotary includes her active involvement in raising awareness about the polio vaccination programme, in Rwanda and abroad, while helping mobilise various stakeholders around the World Polio Day campaigns.
+Her philanthropic work through the Rotary includes her active involvement in raising awareness about the polio vaccination program, in Rwanda and abroad while helping mobilize various stakeholders around the World Polio Day campaigns.
 Mrs. Kagame also played an instrumental role in helping establish, in 2012, the Rotary-initiated project for the first Kigali Public Library.

-In 2014, Mrs. Kagame became an International Honorary Member of Zonta International for her contribution in changing societal attitudes about women, and improving their wellbeing beyond the national level.
+In 2014, Mrs. Kagame became an International Honorary Member of Zonta International for her contribution to changing societal attitudes about women and improving their wellbeing beyond the national level.

 Mrs. Kagame holds a degree in Business and Management Science and has delivered keynote speeches at national and international fora on various themes: including leadership, economics, health, children’s welfare, youth and women’s empowerment, among others.

-Mrs Kagame is also the founder of Green Hills Academy, one of Rwanda’s top performing schools, which was established in 1997 to contribute to the empowerment of young people through education.
-From a little over one hundred enrolled students twenty years ago, Green Hills Academy now has more than 1,500 students from diverse countries, and is the only school in Rwanda to offer the International Baccalaureate (IB) Diploma Programme, and Label France Education accreditation, helping students become more competitive at the international level.
+Mrs. Kagame is also one of the co-founders of Green Hills Academy, one of Rwanda’s top-performing schools, which was established in 1997 to contribute to the empowerment of young people through education.
+From a little over one hundred enrolled students twenty years ago, Green Hills Academy now has more than 1,500 students from diverse countries and is the only school in Rwanda to offer the International Baccalaureate (IB) Diploma Programme, and Label France Education accreditation, helping students become more competitive at the international level.